albinjal/Bayesian-Car-Counting/blog.md

 We selected the second image because a small part of the image is relatively densely packed with cars, there is a large empty space, and there is a single car on a road.
 Therefore this image is able to show how the model performs on both dense and sparse areas.
-As we can see in the right image the models prediction is only 1 off of the actual ground truth.
-It is able to recognize both the dense and sparse ereas.
+As we can see in the right image the models' prediction is only 1 off of the actual ground truth.
+It is able to recognize both the dense and sparse areas.

 <p float="left">
     <img src="imgs/Google_earth_3.jpg" width="48%" />